puppetlabs/puppetlabs-apache/README.md

 ```
 ##### `ssl_proxy_protocol`

 Sets the [SSLProxyProtocol](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyprotocol) directive, which controls the SSL protocol flavors mod_ssl should use when establishing its server environment for proxy.
 It will only connect to servers using one of the provided protocols.
-Default: undef.
+Default: `undef`.

 ##### `ssl_proxy_verify`

 Sets the [SSLProxyVerify](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyverify) directive, which configures certificate verification of the remote server when a proxy is configured to forward requests to a remote SSL server.
-Default: undef.
+Default: `undef`.

 ##### `ssl_proxy_machine_cert`

 Sets the [SSLProxyMachineCertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxymachinecertificatefile) directive, which specifies an all-in-one file where you keep the certs and keys used for this server to authenticate itself to remote servers.
 This file should be a concatenation of the PEM-encoded certificate files in order of preference.
-Default: undef.
+Default: `undef`.

 ``` puppet
 apache::vhost { 'sample.example.net':